-Ransomware Cyberattacks On Baltimore Put City Services Offline
+Ransomware Cyberattacks Knock Baltimore's City Services Offline

 Merson hopes the now-heavy backlog of homebuyers won't delay her move-in any further.
 Rent at her apartment complex will increase significantly "sometime in the near future," she said.

-If that happens while her family is still in limbo, Merson said, "then it's just going to be pretty crappy situation."
+If that happens while her family is still in limbo, Merson said, "then it's just going to be a pretty crappy situation."